scuzzydude/asimov/asimov.md

 Coincidently, I'd been having long discussions with my daughter about all the social and political craziness we had to deal with in 2020 with the elections, protests and the pandemic.
 I blamed social media for of the hyperbole and hysteria.
 I also realized my generation had invented the technology that enabled all this but had not addressed the ethical problems that technology created.
 One of the core problems that was behind everything was wealth inequality.
 My attitude about this can be best summed up by Pink Floyd, "Money, it's a crime, share it fairly, but don't take a slice of my pie."
 I'm all for voluntary collectivism, spread the wealth, but I don't trust the government to distribute it.
 Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the core problem, which we both agreed stemmed from generational wealth.

 After the first draft of the business idea, my friend implored me to add a crypto play.
 I was hesitant, as I didn't want to debase the fundamental idea.
-There was one technical problem with my system, and as it turned out, a crypto play was an elegant solution.
+There was one technical problem with my system, and as it turned out, crypto provided an elegant solution.
 In early 2021 I'd been doing a lot of study of crypto from a technical perspective.
 While I was impressed with the technology, I became even more skeptical of its societal value.
 About this time, my wife joined my son in the crypto-craze, and proceeded to multiply her initial investment by a hundredfold on paper.
 I'd just turned fifty, so it was as if the universe was telling me, "Give up already, you're old."

 In April on the nights when I was free from my Rockets penance, my wife and I would watch some Netflix.
 For a couple of nights, we watched *This is a Robbery: The World's Biggest Art Heist*.
 This documentary was about the robbery of the Gardner Museum in Boston in 1990.
 Thirteen pieces were stolen and never recovered, including a Rembrandt and a Vermeer.

 One theory was that the paintings were being held by a mob-boss as a "get out of jail free" card if he was ever arrested.
 This struck me as brilliant.
 That's some tremendous intrinsic value, that there was the belief that you could buy your way out of a felony charge with a painting.

 Where did that value stem from?
 It was the appreciation of genius that was valuable.
 If you could quantify that appreciation, it could be a measure of intrinsic value.
 Then I realized that if you appreciate something, you would likely be willing to be responsible for it.
 If it really meant a lot to you, you would be willing to be responsible and accountable for it.
 Accountability was key.
 Our financial system is built around limited liability.
-This directly leads to limited accountability in politics and social matters as well.
+This directly leads to limited accountability in politics and social matters.

+I am aware this isn't the normal delivery method for a crypto currency proposal.
+There was another genius in my youth that inspired me with this truth: If you're going to write something, write it your way.
+And if you can write about value, while taking potshots at the Dodgers, Yankees, Knicks, Jazz and the dream thieving Canadians, why the hell wouldn't you?

+While this system works with physical artwork, I'd be a hypocrite to say a system based on artwork would be valuable to me.
+The congruency between what is valuable to me and what is valuable as artwork is genius and vanity.
+The geniuses I admire in this narrative are all people I'm pledging to create scoot for, though the path for that isn't as clear as with physical artwork.

 # Ethical Revolution